EndPointCorp/end-point-blog/2021/08/kubernetes.md

 First up is "[containers](https://kubernetes.io/docs/concepts/containers/)".
 If you're interested in Kubernetes, chances are that you've already been exposed to some sort of container technology like [Docker](https://www.docker.com/).
 If not, no worries.
 For our purposes here, we can think of containers as an isolated process, with its own resources and file system, in which an application can run.

 A container has all the software dependencies that an application needs to run, including the application itself.
 From the application's perspective, the container is its execution environment: the "machine" in which it's running.
 In more practical terms, a container is a form of packaging, delivering and executing an application.
 The advantage is that, instead of installing the application and its dependencies directly into the machine that's going to run it; having it containerized allows for a container runtime (like Docker) to just run it as a self-contained unit.
-This makes it possible for the application to be able to run anywhere that has the container runtime installed, with minimal configuration.
+This makes it possible for the application to run anywhere that has the container runtime installed, with minimal configuration.

-Something very related to containers is the concept of [images](https://kubernetes.io/docs/concepts/containers/images/).
-You can think of images as basically the blueprint for containers.
+Something very closely related to containers is the concept of [images](https://kubernetes.io/docs/concepts/containers/images/).
+You can think of images as the blueprint for containers.
 An image is the spec, and the container is the instance that's actually running.

 When deploying applications into Kubernetes, this is how it runs them: via containers.
 In other words, for Kubernetes to be able to run an application, it needs to be delivered to it within a container.